Zaki2409/Machine-Learning-Feature-Engineering/README.md

 # Machine-Learning-Feature-Engineering
-rt the Ames Housing data set, perform simple EDA, and use some of the transformations you learned in the Feature Transformation
+The Ames Housing data set, perform simple EDA, and use some of the transformations you learned in the Feature Transformation